-Many women continue to work part time, but the rate is declining.
-While 47 per cent worked full time in 1980, this proportion had increased to 63 per cent by 2017.
-The percentage of men who work full time remains stable at about 85 per cent, and part-time work is mainly the preserve of students.
+Many women still work part time, but the rate is declining.
+While 47 per cent worked full time in 1980, this proportion had increased to 63 per cent by 2018.
+The percentage of men who work full time remains stable at about 85 per cent, and part-time work is mainly the preserve of pupils and students.

-Since 1972, the number of actual working hours per week for men has fallen by more than seven hours, from 44 to 37.
+Since 1972, the number of actual hours worked per week for men has fallen by more than seven hours, from 44 to 37.
 Weekly working hours for women fell slightly until 1983, as employment growth at that time was mostly in the form of part-time work.
+Full-time work has accounted for much of the subsequent growth, and the average number of working hours for women has increased by approximately two hours, to 31.